wsmelton/presentations/vscode/PITCHME.md

 - Debugging options

 Note:
-- PowerShell Editor Services is the meat of the PowerShell extension.
+- PowerShell Editor Services is the meat of the PowerShell extension
-    - this is what interact with the API in VS Code
 - The "terminal" is VS Code's terminal
     - Respect to PowerShell that is the PowerShell.exe session
 - Integrated Terminal is a custom host built by the PSES